 Frequently, crisis advocates will get caught in the identification trap - feeling a need to definitively confirm the presence of human trafficking before provision of services.
 How many times have we received calls from survivors of sexual violence who start their call with, "I don't know if this is rape or not, but..."?
 Remember, if you're an advocate, you're an advocate.
 If you're a preventionist, you're a preventionist.
 You aren't a freelance investigator.
 You don't have to prove human trafficking before providing crisis services to a survivor of human trafficking.
+It is not our job to make survivors' situations prosecutable.

 Meet the presenting need.
 Build trust.
 Reflect the same language.